I’ll be in my trailer… watching trailers: Just when you thought it was safe to go to Scotland again

 Continue reading

-I’ll be in my trailer… watching trailers: Fear is the mind killer
+I’ll be in my trailer… watching trailers: This post will self-destruct in five seconds (under the sheer weight of trailers)

 Join us every week for a trip into the weird and wonderful world of trailers.
 Whether it’s the first teaser for the latest instalment in your favourite franchise, an obscure preview for a strange indie darling, whether it’s good, bad, ugly or just plain weird – your favourite pop culture baristas are there to tell you what they think.